“Your guide to everything related to PRP”

 - Targeting a number of healing and repairing cells towards the injured area

-Since the therapy involves re-injecting platelets from one body part to another, it is safe, reliable and free from the possibility of any transmissible infections from the donor.
+Since the therapy involves re-injecting platelets from one body part to another, it is safe, reliable and nearly free from the possibility of any transmissible infections from the donor.
 Furthermore, the treatment is non-allergenic and acts as a natural “glue” for the adhesion of tissues around the bone grafts, trauma and skin flaps.

 Q) How is the PRP Prepared?